 Drunk driving is not only illegal under Nevada law, but it can also leave innocent victims and their families emotionally and financially devastated.
 DUI victims are often left with medical bills, hospital expenses, loss of a job, physical pain, and emotional distress.
 If you have been injured by a drunk or negligent driver, please remember that you do have legal rights.

-The experienced Las Vegas injury attorneys at Shook & Stone have a long and successful track record of representing DUI accident victims and their families.
+The experienced Las Vegas injury car accident attorneys at Shook & Stone have a long and successful track record of representing DUI accident victims and their families.
 We strive to help these victims and their families secure fair compensation for their losses.
 For more information about pursuing your legal rights, please contact us at 702-570-0000 today.